 Biography

-James is a PhD candidate in the Department of Political Economy at King’s College London.
-Through his research, he intends to explore the political economy of social and political movements in London during the ‘long Sixties’ (1955-75), in order to interrogate the political theory of solidarity.
-Tangential to this is his work on internationalist and diasporic political movements, oral history, and contemporary political movements.
+James is a PhD candidate in the Department of Political Economy.
+He is researching the political economy of social movements in London during the ‘long Sixties’ (1955-75), in order to formulate a grounded theory of solidarity.
+Tangential to this is his work on internationalist and diasporic political movements, oral history, and contemporary politics.

 Research interests